Oberon: The Enigmatic King of the Fairies in A Midsummer Night's Dream

 Q: Is Oberon a good character?

 A: Oberon is not simply "good" or "bad".
-He's a complex character with both positive and negative traits.
+This leads to he's a complex character with both positive and negative traits.
 He possesses immense power and regal bearing, yet is often driven by petulance and a desire for control.
 His actions, while sometimes causing harm, ultimately contribute to a resolution of sorts.
 His moral ambiguity is a key aspect of his appeal.

 Q: What motivates Oberon's actions?